Skip to main content

 • Use a Surge Protector

-• Always plug your computer into a surge protector.
-Replace the protector every couple of years—internal parts wear out.
+• Always plug your computer into a surge protector—voltage spikes are silent killers.

 • Maintain Power Components

-• Swap laptop batteries every two to three years, or when they won’t hold an 80% charge.
+• Swap out laptop batteries every two to three years, or once their capacity drops below 80%.

 • Update Firmware and Drivers